Is iWriter Legit, Or A Content Mill Scam?

 Complaints For iWriter?

-I think iWriter is legitimate, but has a lot of issues going on.
+iWriter is legit, but has a lot of issues going on.
 The way the site is set up makes it really difficult for new writers to ever progress.

 There is also not enough done from iWriter to stop things like, spun and duplicate content being sent out.
 But also protection for the writer!